Ryan-Gordon-314159/Finding-Donors-Project-Udacity-Data-Science-for-Scientists/README.md

 The "All-files-for-this-project" folder contains all of the files that were used in this project.

 The "finding_donors" folder contains a file called "finding_donors.ipynb", which is the final solution for this project for grading.
+This folder also contains the file "report.html" that is the html version of the Jupyter notebook used for the final solution for the project.

 The version of Python used to do this project was Python 3.9.13 .